JakeStarkey/RESTRouting/README.md

 -adding, viewing, updating and deleting new information received

 Future updates may include:

--hosting on an actual URL
+* hosting on an actual URL
--stylization
+* stylization